 Individuals who have completed a bachelor's degree in any field and have experience working with young children are eligible to apply for the Project GROW program.

-Students who are admitted to the ECSE Credential or Credential/Master's Programs, OR SLHS Master's Program are eligible for tuition stipend support while completing the program requirements.
+Students who are admitted to the ECSE Credential/Master's Programs, OR SLHS Master's Program are eligible for tuition stipend support while completing the program requirements.